paulobolinhas/WineMarket/README.md

 - read
 - exit

-For client to run the add function he must have the wine image in the local repository.
+Note: For client to run the add function he must have the wine image in the local repository.

 # CONTRIBUTORS